SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Experiment

 \subsubsection{The Effectiveness of MDSNet}

-To demonstrate the feature extraction capabilities of MDSNet, we compare it with the most advanced SNN backbones available.
-For fair comparison, we construct models using the backbone networks paired with identical neck and detection head architectures.
-The comparison results are shown in rows 1 to 5 of Table \ref{tab_1}.
-These results demonstrate that MDSNet34 significantly outperforms other models in AP and $\text{AP}_{50}$, while achieving lower LFSI, firing rate, and power consumption.
-Additionally, we conduct comparative experiments by replacing MDS with membrane-based shortcuts and removing MDS.
-As shown in rows 5 to 7 of Table \ref{tab_1}, replacing MDS with membrane-based shortcuts increases LFSI, firing rate, and power consumption while reducing AP, demonstrating the effectiveness of MDS in addressing local firing saturation.
-Removing MDS, despite slightly decreasing LFSI, significantly degrades performance due to the loss of residual learning capability.

-To verify the derivation in Section \ref{mdsnet_motivation}, we visualize the presynaptic input variance of EMS-ResNet and MDSNet in Fig. \ref{fig_var}.
+To demonstrate MDSNet's feature extraction capabilities, we compare it with state-of-the-art SNN backbones.
+For fair comparison, we pair each backbone with identical neck and detection head architectures.
+Results are shown in rows 1 to 5 of Table \ref{tab_1}.
+These results demonstrate that MDSNet34 significantly outperforms other models in AP and $\text{AP}_{50}$, while achieving lower LFSI, firing rate, and energy consumption.
+Additionally, to verify the derivation in Section \ref{mdsnet_motivation}, we visualize the presynaptic input variance of EMS-ResNet and MDSNet in Fig. \ref{fig_var}.
 In contrast to EMS-ResNet, our MDSNet maintains stable presynaptic input variance throughout the network.
 For EMS-ResNet, the presynaptic input to I-LIF\#1 (i.e., the output of the previous residual block) exhibits gradually increasing variance, which is consistent with our theoretical analysis in Eq. \ref{var_sum}.